Ownezx/obsidian-kanban/README.md

 Find the plugin documentation here: [Obsidian Kanban Plugin Documentation](https://publish.obsidian.md/kanban/)

+## Development

+These instructions are inspired by the [sample obsidian plugin](https://github.com/obsidianmd/obsidian-sample-plugin).

+- Install requirements for the plugin using `npm i`
+- Compile to JS code by executing `npm run dev`
+  This will prompt you to choose a vault to devellop.
+- You can update the dependencies by running `npm update`

 ## Support

 If you find this plugin useful and would like to support its development, you can sponsor [me](https://github.com/mgmeyers) on Github, or buy me a coffee.